 Discover the true quality of life

-Our Italy holidays this year offer a choice of no fewer than six lakes.
-The three best known, Garda, Como and Maggiore, in northern Italy and are represented with a wide selection of hotels, and resorts of all kinds.
-Less well-known Lake Trasimeno is on the Umbria/Tuscany border; a lovely base from which to explore this historic region.
+Our Italy holidays this year offer a choice of no fewer than eight lakes.
+The three best known are Lake Garda, Lake Como and Lake Maggiore, in northern Italy and are represented with a wide selection of hotels, and resorts of all kinds.
+We feature Folgaria and Lake Lavarone in the Alpe Cimbra region offering some great walks and excellent value with free lift passes and guided walks.
+In the Dolomites we have the stunning resorts of San Cassiano, Corvara & Colfosco with amazing views all around and access to many spectacular walks.

-You can combine Trasimeno and also Lake Bolsena with a stay in Rome, the Eternal City.
-And Lake Iseo delighted many Inghams guests when we introduced it last year.
-It is perfect for anyone looking for somewhere a little quieter and less developed.
-For spectacular mountain scenery, head for the Dolomites where we offer stays in sophisticated Merano, Selva, and La Villa from where you can access endless panoramic walking trails.
-Holidays in Italy are sure to offer you a taste of excellent food, culture and gorgeous scenery.
-Stay in superb hotels in Italy top this holiday off, ensuring you have a comfortable stay in this singular country.
+Lake Iseo is perfect for anyone looking for lakes in Italy where it's a little quieter and less developed.
+For spectacular mountains in Italy scenery, head for the Dolomites where we offer stays in sophisticated Merano, Selva, and La Villa from where you can access endless panoramic walking trails.

-Inghams has always offered the widest range of quality hotels and for summer 2014, we’re pleased to continue with our very own Hotel Galeazzi and NEW for 2014 we have introduced the Chalet Hotel Valverde set in the pretty village of Gressoney in the glorious Monte Rosa Alps.
-Both hotels offer superb value for money Half Board Plus arrangements and Inghams Chalet Hotel services.
+Inghams has always offered the widest range of quality hotels, we’re pleased to continue with our very own Chalet Hotel Galeazzi, the Chalet Hotel Breithorn set in the pretty village of Champoluc in the glorious Monte Rosa Alps and the Chalet Hotel Al Pigher in La Villa.
+All hotels offer superb value for money Half Board Plus arrangements and Inghams Chalet Hotel services.

 No. of Airports: 4

-Fly from: London Gatwick, London Heathrow, Luton, London City, Bristol, Birmingham, Manchester, Edinburgh, Liverpool, Cambridge, Southampton, Newcastle, Leeds-Bradford & Belfast.
+Fly from 13 UK Airports: London Gatwick, London Heathrow, Luton, London Stansted, Birmingham, East Midlands, Cardiff, Manchester, Edinburgh, Liverpool, Southampton, Newcastle & Leeds Bradford

 Bardolino lies at the foot of rolling hills covered with orchards, olive groves and of course, the vineyards for which the village is so famous.
-In the attractive and lively traffic-free centre there are numerous bars, restaurants and smart shops.More information
+Your holiday in Bardolino offers excellent accommodation, while the attractive and lively traffic-free centre is home to numerous bars, restaurants and smart shops.More information

 The bustling resort of Garda is on the Eastern shore of Lake Garda, where the lake broadens and the scenery becomes more gentle.
 Garda has a backdrop of hills, covered with olive groves, cypress trees and the famous Valpolicella vineyards.More information